Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

 You can specify multiple storage clusters in the `storage_clusters` section.
 Each key in the `storage_clusters` dictionary is a unique id for the storage cluster that you intend to create.
-This storage cluster id is used as the argument `STORAGE_CLUSTER_ID` argument for all `fs cluster` actions in the CLI along with any configuration specified for linking against Azure Batch pools, if specified, for `pool add`. `data ingress` will also take this storage cluster id as a parameter if transfering to the file
+This storage cluster id should be used as the `STORAGE_CLUSTER_ID` argument for all `fs cluster` actions in the CLI along with any configuration specified for linking against Azure Batch pools, if specified, for `pool add`. `data ingress` will also take this storage cluster id as a parameter if transfering to the file